HaikuTeam/docs/using-haiku/actions.md

+---
+description: Use Actions to execute small snippets of JavaScript throughout your project.
+Actions are designed to be accessible to people who only know a little code, or who want to learn—as well as to engineers.
+---

 # Actions

 Use Actions to execute small snippets of JavaScript throughout your project.
 Actions are designed to be accessible to people who only know a little code, or who want to learn—as well as to engineers.